Bitwise-01/sFTP/README.md

 ```

 ### Timeout
-by default max time is set to 10 seconds, after 10 seconds with a connection the server closes.
+by default max time is set to 10 seconds, after 10 seconds without a connection the server closes.

 Server side
 ```python